Best Buy has a new strategy to win bargain hunters - KTVZ

 Best Buy said 16% of customers shopping at current outlet stores had never purchased from Best Buy, and 37% hadn’t shopped at Best Buy in the prior year.

 Outlet stores are “important to customers,” said Damien Harmon, Best Buy’s executive vice president of omnichannel, in an interview.
-“When you don’t have a solution like that … you also potentially disengaged customers.”
+“When you don’t have a solution like that … you also potentially disengage customers.”

 Opening new outlet stores carries other benefits for Best Buy, too, Harmon said.